MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Organizations can no longer rely on traditional network controls for security.

-Identities, that represent people, services, or devices, are the common dominator across [networks](/security/zero-trust/deploy/networks), [endpoints](/security/zero-trust/deploy/endpoints), and [applications](/security/zero-trust/deploy/applications).
+Identities represent people services, or devices, across [networks](/security/zero-trust/deploy/networks), [endpoints](/security/zero-trust/deploy/endpoints), and [applications](/security/zero-trust/deploy/applications).
 In the Zero Trust security model, they function as a powerful, flexible, and granular way to control access to [data](/security/zero-trust/deploy/data).

 **Before an identity attempts to access a resource, organizations must:**